-However, criminal law in Illinois provides that a person must have a valid prescription to legally possess prescription drugs.
-Rather than helping those who are addicted to prescription medicine, police and the prosecution choose to punish and criminalize people, making their life much more difficult.
-If you have been charged with illegal possession of prescription drugs it is important that you seek legal help immediately.
+However, Illinois criminal laws provide that a person must have a valid prescription to possess prescription drugs legally.
+Rather than helping those addicted to prescription medicine, police, and the prosecution choose to punish and criminalize people, making their life much more difficult.
+If you have been charged with illegally possessing prescription drugs, you must seek legal help immediately.

 Criminal charges of this nature can have serious consequences, and a conviction may result in serious time in jail.
-The criminal justice system does not take it easy on those who have a drug addiction problem, and their main priority is to secure a conviction against you.
+The criminal justice system does not take it easy on those with a drug addiction problem; their main priority is securing a conviction against you.

-An experienced lawyer from Hirsch Law Group can help ensure that you do not face jail time for your unlawful possession charges.
-Our lawyers understand the challenges faced by those who suffer from addiction, and we want to help protect your future by avoiding a criminal record.
-We have been defending drug possession charges for over 15 years, and we know what it takes to provide aggressive representation.
+An experienced lawyer from Hirsch Law Group can help ensure you do not face jail time for unlawful possession charges.
+Our criminal defense attorneys understand the challenges faced by those who suffer from addiction, and we want to help protect your future by avoiding a criminal record.
+We have been defending drug possession charges for over 15 years and know what it takes to provide aggressive representation.

 Laws on Illegal Possession of a Controlled Substance

 All drug crimes in Illinois are derived from the Illinois Controlled Substance Act.
-Like federal law, this act sets out different Schedules for illicit drugs depending on the risk of harm that they pose to members of the public.
+Like federal law, the Illinois Controlled Substances Act sets out different Schedules for illicit drugs depending on the risk of harm that they pose to members of the public.
 The higher the drug schedule, the more serious the penalties will be.

-- Schedule I – These drugs pose the highest level of risk to members of the public and do not have any medical use.
+Schedule I drugs – These drugs pose the highest level of risk to members of the public and do not have any medical use.
 Examples include heroin, LSD, and ecstasy.

-- Schedule II – Although drugs in this schedule still pose a major risk to members of the public, there are some medical benefits.
+Schedule II drugs – Although drugs in this Schedule still pose a major risk to members of the public, there are some medical benefits.
 Examples include cocaine, fentanyl, Ritalin, morphine, and oxycodone.

-- Schedule III – These drugs have a lower risk of harm to the public and may have some medical benefits.
+Schedule III drugs – These drugs have a lower risk of harm to the public and may have some medical benefits.
 Examples include ketamine and anabolic steroids.

-- Schedule IV – These drugs have a low risk of addiction and harm to members of the public.
+Schedule IV drugs – These drugs have a low risk of addiction and harm to members of the public.
 Examples include Xanax, Valium, and Clonazepam.

-- Schedule V – This is the lowest category of controlled substances and poses the lowest risk of dependence.
-These substances are often prescribed by medical professionals.
+Schedule V drugs – This is the lowest category of controlled substances and poses the lowest risk of dependence.
+Medical professionals often prescribe these substances.
 Examples include cough medicines that contain codeine.

-Naturally, the potential consequences for possession of a controlled substance in Schedule I will be much higher than those for a Schedule V substance.
+The potential consequences for possessing a controlled substance in Schedule I will be much higher than those for a Schedule V substance.
 However, if you are convicted of illegal drug possession, regardless of the category, you will receive a permanent criminal record, which can seriously impact your future.

 Are Prescription Drugs Controlled Substances?

 Many drugs that have been classed as illegal controlled substances by Illinois state’s laws and the Drug Enforcement Administration (DEA) have some medical purpose.
-Substances such as Xanax, Vicodin, and OxyContin are often prescribed by medical professionals to patients who suffer from mental or physical pain.
-As such, these substances are completely legal when they are accompanied by valid prescriptions.
+Medical professionals often prescribe substances such as Xanax, Vicodin, and OxyContin to patients who suffer from mental or physical pain.
+As such, these substances are completely legal when accompanied by valid prescriptions.

-If you do not have a valid prescription from a medical professional for prescription medication, such as Adderall or Ritalin, you can be charged with possession of a controlled substance.
-Depending on the particular prescription drug found in your possession, your criminal penalties could vary.
+If you do not have a valid prescription from a medical professional for prescription medication, such as Adderall or Ritalin, you can be charged with possessing a controlled substance.
+Your criminal penalties could vary depending on the particular prescription drug in your possession.
 If you were found with a large number of prescription pills in your possession and these drugs are contained in a higher schedule, you could be looking at a lengthy prison sentence.

-Our lawyers understand how easy it can be to get into legal trouble for possession of prescription drugs without a valid prescription, however, the prosecution and police officers do not care.
-To avoid the rest of your life being impacted by a drug crime conviction, it is important that you seek legal representation from a lawyer from our firm.
+Our lawyers understand how easy it can be to get into legal trouble for possessing prescription drugs without a valid prescription.
+However, the prosecution and police officers do not care.
+To avoid the rest of your life being impacted by a drug crime conviction, you must seek legal representation from a criminal defense lawyer from our firm.

 Penalties For Prescription Drug Possession

-As noted previously, the penalties you receive for illegal possession of prescription drugs depends on the particular controlled substance and the Schedule it is contained in.
-There are other factors that can influence the sentence you receive including:
+As noted previously, the penalties for possessing illegal drugs depend on the particular controlled substance and the Schedule contained in it.
+Other factors can influence the sentence you receive, including:

-Most prescription drugs are contained within Schedule III, IV, and V of the controlled substances list.
+Most prescription drugs are within Schedule III, IV, and V of the controlled substances list.
 As such, if you are found with these drugs in your possession, you could be charged with a fourth-degree felony.
 The criminal penalties for a class 4 felony include up to one to three years of prison time and fines of up to $25,000.
-In addition to this, a conviction could result in a long period of probation and the requirement to complete a drug diversion program.
+In addition, a conviction could result in a long period of probation and the requirement to complete a drug diversion program.

-Being both a state and federal crime, the law takes a tough approach towards prescription drug offenses.
-To avoid a prison sentence, you will need to have fierce legal representation from an experienced attorney.
-First time offenders with a low Schedule prescription drug found in their possession will likely avoid jail time with the help of one of our attorneys.
+Being both a state and federal crime, Illinois drug laws take a tough approach towards prescription drug offenses.
+To avoid a prison sentence, you must have fierce legal representation from an experienced attorney.
+First-time offenders with a low Schedule prescription drug found in their possession will likely avoid jail time with the help of one of our attorneys.

-If you were found with a significant amount of a substance in your possession, for example 3 or 4 tubs of prescription pills, the police officer may charge you with possession of a controlled substance with intent to distribute.
+Suppose you had a significant amount of a substance, for example, 3 or 4 tubs of prescription pills.
+In that case, the police officer may charge you with possession of a controlled substance with intent to distribute.
 Distribution charges can also arise if you share your prescription drugs with another person who does not have a prescription.
 The penalties for distribution can be much higher, as they are usually charged as a third-degree felony.
 If convicted of distributing prescription drugs, you could face up to five years in prison.

 Prescription Drug Fraud

-Many people who become addicted to prescription drugs feel like they must resort to obtaining these drugs illegally, particularly if their supply has been cut off by their doctor.
-In recent years, there has been a significant rise in prescription drug fraud cases, which can result from forging prescriptions, altering the prescription given to you by a doctor, “doctor shopping”, or purchasing prescription medication illegally online.
+Many people who become addicted to prescription drugs feel like they must obtain them illegally, particularly if their doctor has cut off their supply.
+In recent years, there has been a significant rise in prescription drug fraud cases, which can result from forging prescriptions, altering the prescription given to you by a doctor, “doctor shopping,” or purchasing prescription medication illegally online.

-Being convicted of prescription drug fraud can result in a third or fourth degree felony, with up to five years of prison.
+Being convicted of prescription drug fraud can result in a third or fourth-degree felony, with up to five years of prison.
 As such, seeking legal representation from an experienced attorney who could help reduce the sentence or even have your charges dismissed is important.

-Can I Go To Jail For Prescription Drug Possession?
+Verdict: Can I Go To Jail For Prescription Drug Possession in Illinois?

 Due to the opioid crisis and the rise in prescription drug fraud, the criminal justice system is tough on those found illegally possessing prescription medication.
-Often, those who receive a drug possession charge for prescription medicine suffer from addiction or abuse problems due to being previously overprescribed by their doctor.
+Those who receive a drug possession charge for prescription medicine often suffer from addiction or abuse problems due to being previously overprescribed by their doctor.

-Rather than recognizing this addiction problem, the criminal justice system chooses to categorize prescription drugs the same as street drugs and impose harsh penalties.
+Rather than recognizing this addiction problem, the criminal justice system categorizes prescription drugs as street drugs and imposes harsh penalties.
 To ensure that a criminal record does not seriously impact your future and to help avoid the force of the criminal system, you should seek help from an experienced criminal defense attorney.

-Our law firm has won multiple awards for our dedication to clients and we want to help you fight against your criminal charges.
-Our priority is to protect your future and ensure that you are not sent to jail for possession of prescription drugs.
+Our law firm has won multiple awards for our dedication to clients, and we want to help you fight against your criminal charges.
+Our priority is to protect your future and ensure you are not sent to jail for possessing prescription drugs.